awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 ## Migrating from MySQL to Amazon Aurora MySQL with reduced downtime<a name="AuroraMySQL.BestPractices.Migrating"></a>

 When importing data from a MySQL database that supports a live application to an Amazon Aurora MySQL DB cluster, you might want to reduce the time that service is interrupted while you migrate\.
-To do so, you can use the procedure documented in [ Importing data to an Amazon RDS MySQL or MariaDB DB instance with reduced downtime](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MySQL.Procedural.Importing.NonRDSRepl.html) in the *Amazon Relational Database Service User Guide*\.
+To do so, you can use the procedure documented in [ Importing data to a MySQL or MariaDB DB instance with reduced downtime](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MySQL.Procedural.Importing.NonRDSRepl.html) in the *Amazon Relational Database Service User Guide*\.
 This procedure can especially help if you are working with a very large database\.
 You can use the procedure to reduce the cost of the import by minimizing the amount of data that is passed across the network to AWS\.

-The procedure lists steps to transfer a copy of your database data to an Amazon EC2 instance and import the data into a new Amazon RDS MySQL DB instance\.
+The procedure lists steps to transfer a copy of your database data to an Amazon EC2 instance and import the data into a new RDS for MySQL DB instance\.
 Because Amazon Aurora is compatible with MySQL, you can instead use an Amazon Aurora DB cluster for the target Amazon RDS MySQL DB instance\.

 ## Using XA transactions with Amazon Aurora MySQL<a name="AuroraMySQL.BestPractices.XA"></a>